fshsrobotics/fshsrobotics.github.io/content/pages/c-course/project.md

 Teams ahead of time can start building their competitions robots from Term 1.

 ### Milestone 2 (Final)
 During its 360 degree spin, locate the can using sonar values.
-When located, push the silver can out and stop immediately after the robot’s sensors see white.
+When located, push the silver can out and stop immediately after the robot's sensors see white.

 Bonus points for robots that can return to the original starting point (silver strip).